traefik/mesh/docs/content/examples.md

   namespace: whoami
 ```

-For TCP mode, you only need a TCPRoute and a TrafficTarget:
+Incoming traffic on a TCP service can also be authorized using a `TrafficTarget` and a `TCPRoute`.

 ```yaml
 kind: TrafficTarget